geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 So let's add the Fuse Arange thing to the example.
 And maybe even better if we can add this as a maybe find a smaller version of this and add it as a test, Arange test. what file would be suitable for this.
-Basically, we want to understand the behavior, what part it saves, what kind of UOP it's saving and stuff.
+Basically, we want to understand the behavior, what part it saves, what kind of UOp it's saving and stuff.
 So that it's not only on this example, but it's on this pattern, and we have a way to maintain this pattern moving forward.
 At some point, we will make fuse Arange behavior, like a default.
 And at that point, having all these examples and tests would help.